 Fraternity and Sorority Life currently represents approximately fifteen (15) percent of the total undergraduate student population, during the spring semester, with approximately 2,800 active members.

-The university employs one full-time Director, and two full-time coordinators to oversee the fraternity and sorority community.
+The university employs one full-time Director, and two full-time coordinators, and two graduate assistants to oversee the fraternity and sorority community.
 The Director is the primary advisor for the Greek system’s four (5) Governing Councils (fraternity and sorority governing bodies) as well as approximately forty (40) individual chapters that fall into the five umbrella organizations.
 The professional staff manages fraternity and sorority recruitment and intake processes, and facilitates a variety of leadership and educational programs for fraternity and sorority members.
 Fraternities and sororities were first recognized by Towson University in the late 1960s, and over the years, have played an integral role in the campus community.

 Fraternity and Sorority Life regularly partners with other university departments such as Athletics, the Counseling Center, the Center for Student Diversity, Student Activities, Campus Recreation Services, and the Career Center, creating and implementing programs designed to enhance the co-curricular experience for fraternity men and sorority women at TU.

-Greek-letter organizations also work diligently in the area of philanthropy, community service and member education.
+Greek-letter organizations also work diligently in the area of philanthropy, community service, and member education.